This Is the Only Bird Nesting Material You Should Put Out

 Dried Grass Clippings

 The white down from cottonwood trees or cattails is a valuable soft material for nests.
+Follow these proven tips to attract nesting birds.

 Dried needles are among the bluebird’s preferred nesting materials.
 Learn when bluebirds nest and lay eggs.